Beekeepers are agricultural workers employed to work with the various species of bee that produce honey for local, national and international markets.

 What Is the Job Demand for Beekeeping?

-BLS does not appear to have data specific to beekeeping, but agricultural work as a whole is expected to decline around 6% between 2014 and 2024.
-Despite the constant demand for food and the natural household products that agriculture produces, technologies are slowly replacing hand-picking of fruit, vegetables and other produce.
+The job demand for beekeepers is projected show little to no change between 2020 and 2030.* Despite the constant demand for food and the natural household products that agriculture produces, technologies are slowly replacing hand-picking of fruit, vegetables and other produce.
 More machinery means fewer people are needed to operate it.
 It is unlikely that such technology will have a large impact on beekeeping due to the hands-on requirement for this type of agricultural job.

 What Are the Education Requirements to Become a Beekeeper?